 - Students are allowed to apply no more than 9 credit hours, including 6 upper-division credit hours, of transfer work toward a minor.

 - All coursework applied to the minor must be completed with a grade of C- or better (no pass/fail work may be applied).
 The GPA for all coursework taken in the minor department must be equal to 2.00 (C) or higher.

-- Complete 19 credit hours of cinema studies coursework as listed below.
+- Complete 19 credit hours of cinema studies coursework, including 12 credit hours at the upper-division level, as listed below.